peat-platform/m2nodehandler/README.md

 ### Functions

-* __bindToMong2PullQ(config, callback)__
+* __sender(config)__
-    This function binds to a Mongrel2 ZeroMQ pull queue with the given IP address and port.
-It attaches the given callback function to the on message event of the queue.
-I.e. every time a message is received the callback function is executed.
+   This function sets up a *publish* or *push* ZeroMQ socket with the ip address and port supplied in the config parameter.
     * **parameters**
-    *config* - JavaScript object containing the field **spec** whose value is the ip address and port that the function should bind to and the **id** of the connection. *e.g. {spec:'tcp://127.0.0.1:49994', id:'my_unique_id'}*
+    *config* - JavaScript object containing the field **spec** whose value is the ip address and port that the function should bind to and the **id** of the connection. *e.g. { spec:'tcp://127.0.0.1:49906', bind:false, id:'c', type:'pub',  isMongrel2:true }*
-    *function (msg)* this callback function is attached to the on message event of the incoming queue.
-Each time a message is recieved from the queue this function is executed.
-The message is converted to JavaScript object before it is passed to this function *e.g. function(msg){console.log(msg)}*
+    ```bash
+    {
+        spec       : 'Socket IP and Port ',
+        bind       : 'Boolean flag for port binding',
+        id         : 'Connection ID',
+        type       : 'Socket Type: pull, push, pub,. sub',
+        isMongrel2 : 'Boolean flag for socket connection to mongrel2',
+        subscribe  : 'subscription filter for sub sockets'
+    }
+    ```
     * **returns**  null

-* __bindToMong2PubQ__
- This function binds to a Mongrel2 ZeroMQ push queue with the given IP address and port.
-Returns an object that can push data onto the queue.
-    * **parameters**
-    *config* - JavaScript object containing the field **spec** whose value is the ip address and port that the function should bind to. *e.g. {spec:'tcp://127.0.0.1:49994', id:'my_unique_id'}*
-    * **returns**
-    An object with the function **publish** which pushes a __Response__ object with the Mongrel2 queue's **uuid** and the connected clients **connid** onto the bound queue. e.g. *obj.publish('uuid', 'connid', zmq.Response( m2n.status.OK_200, m2n.header_json, '{"message":"Hello, World!"}' ))*

-* __bindToPullQ(config, callback)__
+* __receiver(config, callback)__
-    This function binds to a ZeroMQ pull queue with the given IP address and port.
+ This function sets up a *pull* or *subscription* ZeroMQ socket with the ip address and port supplied in the config parameter.
 It attaches the given callback function to the on message event of the queue.
-I.e. every time a message is recieved the function is executed.
+I.e. every time a message is received the callback function is executed.
     * **parameters**
-    *config* - JavaScript object containing the field **spec** whose value is the ip address and port that the function should bind to and the **id** of the connection. *e.g. {spec:'tcp://127.0.0.1:49994', id:'my_unique_id'}*
+    *config* - JavaScript object containing the field **spec** whose value is the ip address and port that the function should bind to. *e.g. { spec:'tcp://127.0.0.1:49906', bind:false, id:'c', type:'sub',  subscribe:'' }*
-    *callback* this callback function is attached to the on message event of the incoming queue.
+    *function* (msg) this callback function is attached to the on message event of the incoming queue.
 Each time a message is recieved from the queue this function is executed.
-The message is converted to JavaScript object before it is passed to this function *e.g. function(msg){console.log(msg)}*
+The message is converted to JavaScript object before it is passed to this function e.g. function(msg){console.log(msg)}*
     * **returns**  null

-* __bindToPushQ(config)__
-    This function binds to a ZeroMQ push queue with the given IP address and port.
-Returns an object that can push a JavaScript object to the queue.
-    * **parameters**
-    *config* - JavaScript object containing the field **spec** whose value is the ip address and port that the function should bind to. *e.g. {spec:'tcp://127.0.0.1:49994'}*
-    * **returns**
-    An object with the function **push** which pushes a JavaScript object onto the bound queue. e.g. *obj.push({result:42})*

 ## Examples